 - How did you learn about the Sorensen Institute?

 - Current employment: employer, your title, your supervisor, work address and phone number

 - Education: high school, college, graduate school, and any relevant non-degree training programs

 - Past Employment: list any past employers including your title, supervisor, and dates of employment

 - Activities: list any past organizations and activities that you have been involved in that demonstrate your commitment to public service, community involvement, and/or volunteer work.

 - Contact information: your current mailing address, home phone, work phone, cell phone, and email address

 The overall success of the program depends on the attendance of all students at all sessions.
 The absence of one person negatively affects the learning experience for everyone else.
 Therefore we have a strict attendance policy.
-Attendance during the entirety of the July and September sessions is mandatory.
-During the August session, one half-day absence may be requested.
+Attendance during the entirety of the first and last sessions is mandatory.
+During the second session, one half-day absence may be requested.
 The staff reserves the right to deny any absence requests to protect the integrity of the program.
 Absences require prior approval from staff.